synth1ca-dev-crew/documentation/README.md

 ---

 ## License

-All legal documents in this repository are **© Synth1ca**.
+All legal and documentation files in this repository are **© Synth1ca**.

-Public viewing, referencing, and linking are permitted.
+Permission is granted to:

+- view these documents
+- reference or link to them in external materials

-**Modification, redistribution, or derivative commercial use requires prior written permission** from Synth1ca.
+Modification or redistribution for derivative commercial use requires prior written permission.

 ---

-##  Updates & Versioning
+## Updates

-Legal documents may change over time as S1Box Cloud evolves.
+Legal documents and user-facing documentation may change over time.

-Each document contains a **“Last Updated”** timestamp indicating the most recent official revision.
+The **“Last Updated”** timestamp inside each document represents the most current version.
+This repository is the canonical reference for the latest published version.

-To stay informed about changes:
+To stay informed about changes, you may watch or follow this repository.
-- Watch this repository
-- Follow update logs in the hosting platform

 ---

 ## Contributions

-Legal content is not open to public contribution for security and compliance reasons.

-If you notice an issue, inconsistency, or have a legal-compliance question:
+Legal documents are **not** open for community contribution.

+If you detect inaccuracies, have compliance questions, or need clarification:

-- Open an Issue in this repository
+- open an Issue in this repository, or
-- Or email: **hello@synth1ca.eu**
+- contact us at **hello@synth1ca.eu**

-We appreciate all responsible feedback.

----

-Thank you for using **S1Box Cloud**.
+Thank you for using S1Box Cloud and Synth1ca Tactical Tools.
 Stay secure.
 Stay ahead.